farshi/app1/README.md

 go to jenkins console and define these two build steps and put each of these lines to corresponding build scripts

-####Script for build phase1 :
+####Script for building  :
-go to jenkins config and a new build stage
+go to jenkins config and a new build step to run shell script

 ```shell
 sh build.sh $BUILD_NUMBER
 ```
-and another one and put these lines.
+and add another one and put these lines for

-####script for build phase2:
+####script for deploying :
 ```shell
 sh push.sh $BUILD_NUMBER
 ```